By Jordyn Coleman

 🎯 Revisit company employee salaries and determine if people in similar positions receive equal pay across genders.

-Thank you for taking the time to read this article and taking steps toward making your workplace better for everyone.
+Thank you for taking the time to read this article and taking steps toward making your employee experience better for everyone.
 Remember: direct action always works best, but awareness and understanding give change a foundation to stand on. 🎬